planetarytechnology/rfcs/README.md

 groundwork ahead of the RFC can make the process smoother.

-Although there is no single way to prepare for submitting an RFC, it is generally a good idea to pursue feedback from other project developers beforehand, to ascertain that the RFC may be desirable: having a consistent impact on the project requires concerted effort toward consensus-building.
+Although there is no single way to prepare for submitting an RFC, it is generally a good idea to pursue feedback from other comunity members beforehand, to ascertain that the RFC may be desirable: having a consistent impact on the standard requires concerted effort toward consensus-building.

 The most common preparations for writing and submitting an RFC include